🎄 Christmas sale Up to 63% Off

 DJ.Studio Carousel View

-While DJing originated from hardware and physical equipment, these days computers are powerful enough to offer virtual DJing solutions just using software alone.
+While DJing originally relied on hardware and physical equipment, modern computers are powerful enough to handle virtual DJing solutions with just software alone.

-At the same time, studio software is far quicker to use, and it saves a huge amount of time.
-You can get more creative with transitions and effects by doing things not in real-time and by manually arranging things.
-It also doesn't matter if you make mistakes or want to change things around.
-It gives you a whole new perspective on DJing.
-However, it can lack the hands-on feeling, and obviously wouldn't work for a nightclub.
+On the other hand, studio software is much faster to use and saves you a ton of time.
+You can get really creative with transitions and effects, and since you’re not mixing in real-time, you have the freedom to manually arrange everything.
+If you mess up or want to change something, no problem - it’s easy to fix.
+This approach gives you a whole new perspective on DJing.
+However, it does lack that hands-on feel, and it wouldn’t work for live performances in a club setting.

-Studio-style DJ software is much more useful for people who need to produce sets quickly without actually needing to perform them live, like DJ.Studio
+Studio-style DJ software is perfect for DJs who need to produce sets quickly without the pressure of performing live - like DJ.Studio.

 Here are some of the best DJ software platforms for beginners.